ulyngs/oxforddown/README.md

 # Oxforddown

+*NOTE: If you've used this template to write your thesis, drop me a line at ulrik.lyngs@cs.ox.ac.uk and I'll add a link showcasing it here!*

 A template for writing an Oxford University thesis in R Markdown.

 See the video tutorials for how to use the template: